Pax Calendar: Alternative proposals by Colligan

 Colligan published multiple alternative methods of organising the months, including three 12-month plans in addition to the 13-month plan, and in a follow-up work focused on two possible 12-month calendars, in which Pax would be between September and October.
 He also provided two alternatives to the leap week plan, either extending one or two Mondays per year to 48 hours or making Pax a month of 28 or 21 days to be added 18 times in 400 years.

+A simpler design is based on 13 months of 28 days each, with the last month (month 13) having 35 days on leap years.
+The leap year rules are: Every year divisible by 5 is a leap year, unless divisible by 40 (which is a regular year), unless divisible by 400 (which is a leap year).